AliceO2Group/Control/coconut/README.md

 On the DC/OS Vagrant test cluster, this is accessible at [http://m1.dcos/mesos/]().
 Pick the correct task by ID, Name, State, etc. and click on *Sandbox* in the rightmost column, and then open `stderr`.

+Environment teardown is also work in progress, so in the short term `pkill` will have to do.